kepegram/Jetset-landing-page/README.md

 # Jetset Landing Page

-A modern, responsive landing page for Jetset - an AI-powered travel planning app.
+A modern, responsive landing page for Jetset - a digital travel scrapbook app.
 Built with React, Vite, and modern web technologies, this landing page showcases the app's key features and provides a seamless user experience.

 ## 🎨 Design Features